corridor/sqlalchemy-history/docs/configuration.rst

 Customizing transaction user class
 ----------------------------------

-By default Continuum tries to build a relationship between 'User' class and Transaction class.
+By default History tries to build a relationship between 'User' class and Transaction class.
 If you have differently named user class you can simply pass its name to make_versioned:

 ::